shanekeenan/pands-problem-sheet2/README.md

+<title> pands-problem-sheet </title>

-# pands-problem-sheet - README file for Weekly tasks in the Programming and scripting module of HDip in Data Analytics
+<h1>README file for weekly tasks in the Programming and scripting module semester 1 HDip in Computing in Data Analytics</h1>

 <h1>Task01 from Week 1</h1>
  <h2> Task description </h2>

+- Please simply introduce yourself in the Discussion forum,
+- Install the required software on your machine,
+- Pull the sample code in my repository to your machine,
+- Create a GitHub account and repository for yourself (mywork), and the problem sheet (pands-problem-sheet)
+- Commit and push a file to the problem sheet called helloworld.py.
+This file should contain a python program that displays Hello World! when it is run.

+<h2> Key learnings and structure </h2>

+use of the print() function to output/display text to user

-status: <i>complete<i>
+status: <i>complete</i>

 <h1>Task02 from week 2 </h1>